 The College charges a tuition fee which covers the cost of most planned curriculum and co-curricular based activities from Year 7 to Year 12, spreading the cost of educating a student evenly over the course of their secondary schooling and reducing the need for additional charges or levies.
 There are however some activities that incur additional charges due to their significant cost to the College, for example rowing and Year 10 camps.

 The College Board is committed to the monitoring and administration of a fair and just tuition fee system.
 Annual fee increases are approved in line with increasing costs to ensure the College can continue to deliver high quality programs and maintain facilities.

 The annual fee is billed evenly over a nine-month cycle from March to November, to assist families in meeting their annual commitment.
 The College offers a variety of methods for payment: direct debit; BPAY; credit card; Centrepay; salary deduction; cheque or cash.
 The College has a fee assistance scheme for families who are experiencing financial difficulties.
 Please apply through the Principal or Business Manager.

 Accounts are due on a monthly basis and must be paid within the month.

-If your payment arrangements have changed or you wish to vary the terms of payment, please complete the Payment Arrangements Form and return to the Accounts office, or scan and email it to email@example.com
+If your payment arrangements have changed or you wish to vary the terms of payment, please complete the Payment Arrangements Form and return to the Accounts Office, or email it to firstname.lastname@example.org

 The College will review overdue accounts on a monthly basis.
-The College Board has also engaged the services of an External Debt Collection Manager to assist with the collection of overdue accounts.
-When accounts become 60 days overdue and there has been no contact with the College, accounts may be lodged for follow up.
-If this approach is unsuccessful, accounts will then be lodged for collection with the Tasmanian Collection Service.
+The College Board has also engaged the services of a solicitor to assist with the collection of overdue accounts.
+If accounts are overdue and there has been no contact with the College they may be lodged for collection.
+Accounts lodged will incur a collection fee.